wildeyedskies/Soft-Sound/README.md

+# Moved

+This repository is now available at https://codeberg.org/boxedtoast/Soft-Sound

 # Soft Sound

 Play relaxing sounds to help you sleep, concentrate or stay calm.
 Soft Sound was made in a single day!